Akansha-V-Goswami/colon_cancer_database/README.md

 - Key packages or libraries: Pandas

 ## Repository Structure
 sql: SQL scripts to create database schema.
-NOTE: the database dump with INSERT statements is not included here as the file is too large to upload to GitHub.
-Generate the INSERT statement using the generate_inserts.py file.
+And, the database dump that will create and populate the database completely.

 scripts: Python scripts to clean the raw data and generate the insert sql statements from cleaned files.

 data: the raw data from TCGA and the cleaned data files from which the insert sql statements are created.

 docs: full project documentation with project overview, structure and cleaning logic, database design, dictionary, reproduction instructions, etc..

-diagrams: Normalized database diagrams from MySQL and database diagram with directionality.
+diagrams: normalized database diagrams from MySQL and database diagram with directionality.

 ## Data Sources
 This data was downloaded from TCGA under the NIH Genomic Data Sharing Policy